ealmansi/graphqlzero/README.md

 # [GraphQLZero](https://graphqlzero.almansi.me)

-## A Simple, Zero-Config Fake GraphQL API.
+## A Simple, Zero-Config Fake GraphQL API

 [GraphQLZero](https://graphqlzero.almansi.me) is a free, online GraphQL API that you can use to get fake data from a real backend while testing or prototyping your app.
 It is inspired and powered by [JSONPlaceholder](https://jsonplaceholder.typicode.com/), serving the same dataset but in the form of a GraphQL server.
 You'll find it useful for learning more about GraphQL, writing tutorials, testing new libraries, and more.